Using Instagram to generate revenue alongside a great support experience

 Social commerce has not always made support integration simple.
 As a company, make the most of this trend by using intuitive and streamlined tools so that your customer service heroes can keep up with loyal customers across multiple channels and social platforms.

-Gladly offers a platform to help your heroes offer personal service at scale, tracking customers’ past orders and conversation history across all channels (digital and voice), including Instagram messaging.
+Gladly offers a platform to help your support heroes offer personal service at scale, tracking customers’ past orders and conversation history across all channels (digital and voice), including Instagram messaging.

 Social support commerce offers a huge opportunity for gaining brand recognition, converting browsing customers into buying customers, and gaining a reputation for responsive and personal customer service.